TEAMMATES/teammates/docs/maintainer-guide.md

 The PM's actions are the same as when [making a release](#making-a-release), minus the "Closing the release issue" part.

 ## Other tasks

+### Security vulnerabilities

+Security vulnerabilities, once reported and confirmed, should be treated as a candidate for hot patch (i.e. fixed in the soonest possible time directly on the `release` branch).

+Since the detail of such vulnerability cannot be disclosed until it is fixed, an issue can be created just before a PR for the fix is submitted, with minimal information (e.g. simply "Security vulnerability" as an issue with no further description).
+The complete details can be filled in just before merging and/or after the fix is deployed.

 ### Branch management